 The Synchrocyclotron (SC) is shut down for a major reconstruction in 1972, called the SC Improvement Programme (SCIP).
 An important part of the upgrade of the SC is to change the frequency system from one based on a tuning fork to a rotating condenser.
 The extraction system of the beam to ISOLDE is also improved, which means a beam intensity of about two orders higher can be delivered to the ISOLDE target.

 Simon van der Meer at CERN writes a paper describing a technique he had first though of in 1968 to reduce the energy spread and angular divergence of a beam of charged particles.
 During this process of "stochastic cooling", the particles are "compressed" into a finer beam with less energy spread and less angular divergence.
+By increasing the particle density to close to the required energy, this technique improved the beam quality and, among other things, brings the discovery of the W boson within reach.

 What is a computer?
 Why does CERN need the new ‘number crunchers’ anyway?
 These are some of the questions Lew Kowarski tries to answer in a special issue of the CERN Courier devoted to computing at CERN in 1972.